PTA/RTA Module 1

 The quality control process before making an analysis.

-The basic Saphir NL features including the interpretation path
+The basic Saphir features including the interpretation path

 of load, edit, synchronizing, model, classical methods, the